 Lawrence Wilson Swem was born in Iowa in 1856, a son of Ezra B. Swem (1815-1871) and Phoebe (Phebe) H. Swem (nee Gregg) (1819-1887).
 Lawrence had two sisters—Amanda Jane (1842-1921) and Mary (1848-1869), and two brothers—William Carroll (1860-1931) and James Madson.

 Lawrence Swem married on 28 June, 1877, to Elva Ora Swem (nee McFadden) (1859-1922).
 They had 2 children: Roy J. Swem (1878-1934) and Gay L. Swem Wilbur (1881-1959).

-Lawrence Wilson Swem spend most of his life in West Liberty, a small town in Muscatine County, Iowa, United States, working as a jeweller and mechanic.
+Lawrence Wilson Swem spent most of his life in West Liberty, a small town in Muscatine County, Iowa, United States, working as a jeweler and mechanic.